 i.
 “No precise date is given, but the mention in Jeremiah 35:11 of Chaldean and Aramean forces coming up against the land seems to suit 2 Kings 24:2-4, when bands of Chaldean, Arameans, and other vassal contingents were sent against Jehoiakim.”
 (Thompson)

 b.
 Go to the house of Rechabites: We don’t know much about the Rechabites, a radically committed sect among the Israelites who emphasized a nomadic life as Israel lived in the wilderness.

 i.
-Their roots went back to Jethro the Kenite, the father of Moses.
-Judges 1:16 tells of how the Kenites – the descendants of Jethro, father-in-law of Moses – came from the area of Jericho and lived among in the Wilderness of Judah to the south (Judges 4:17, 1 Samuel 15:6).
+Their roots went back to Jethro the Kenite, the father-in-law of Moses.
+Judges 1:16 tells of how the Kenites – the descendants of Jethro, father-in-law of Moses – came from the area of Jericho and lived in the Wilderness of Judah to the south (Judges 4:17, 1 Samuel 15:6).
 These nomads were the ancestors of the house of Rechab (1 Chronicles 2:55).

 ii.
 The inspirational father of the Rechabites was Jonadab (Jehonadab) an associate of Jehu in the violent and radical purge of the House of Ahab in 2 Kings 10:15-28.
 He taught a life free from idolatry and its associations, and free from the corruptions of city life.